DanaMurali/BNTA_ServerSideProject/README.md

 Day 8, 17th Nov -> Finished up testing all service classes.
 Ran out of time to test the data access service class.
 Making presentation and preparing for the 18th.

+Day 9, 18th Nov -> Day of Judgement aka Presentation Day

 Instructions For Set Up:

 1) CREATE DATABASE nightowl;

 2) Run Spring Boot Night Owl Application.

 3) Choice of entering in recipes through postman - recipes can be found here in json format (BNTA_ServerSideProject/Back-End Project MegaDoc.pdf) or via the database (copy and paste code from our db resources onto terminal: BNTA_ServerSideProject/night-owl/src/main/java/com/nightowl/databaseResources/) - recommend doing this one code block at a time. psql can't take all 250 lines of code in one go.

-4) From user's point of view, we're currently at a point where user can only input allergy or cooking time not both at once
+4) From user's point of view, we're currently at a point where user can only input allergy or cooking time not both at once.

+Path Variables - for Recipe Database

+List all Recipes:

+List Recipe By Id:

+Add Recipe to Database:

+To Update Recipe in Database:

+Delete Recipe in Database:

+Path Variables - for Ingredient Database

+List all Ingredients:

+List Ingredient By Id:

+Add Ingredient to Database:

+Update Ingredient in Database:

+Delete Ingredient in Database:

+Path Variables - for Recipes_Ingredients Database to filter by allergy or cooking time

+List Recipes According to Allergy:

+List Recipes According to Cooking Time: